Find out if you must pay higher rates of Land Transaction Tax (LTT) when you buy residential property in Wales.

-You will usually pay higher LTT rates when both of the following applies:
+You’ll usually pay higher LTT rates when both of the following apply:

 - you already own 1 or more other properties (see below)

-- is owned on behalf of children under the age of 18 (parents are treated as the owners, even if the property is held through a trust and they are not the trustees)
+- you hold on behalf of children aged under 18 (parents are treated as owners, even if the property is held through a trust and they’re not the trustees)

-- you have an interest in as the beneficiary of a trust
+- you’ve an interest in as the beneficiary of a trust

 If you’re married or in a civil partnership